Play Live Radio

 During the migratory periods for Vaux’s Swifts – which tend to be spring and late summer – the UVAS urges people to turn off their outdoor lights to make sure the birds aren’t disoriented or confused.

-From that point on, the numbers of Vaux’s Swifts appeared to take a hit, and earlier this week UVAS asked for people’s help to track the birds.
+From that point on, the numbers of Vaux’s Swifts appeared to take a hit.
+Earlier this week, the UVAS and the City of Roseburg spread the word, asking the public to keep an eye out for the missing birds.

-Then on Monday, UVAS got two reports that a lot of swifts were spotted back at the Clay Place.
-Hamm went out the next evening and shot video of about 1,000 Vaux’s Swifts dropping into the chimney as the sun began to set.
+Then on Monday, UVAS said it started receiving reports that swifts were spotted back at the Clay Place.
+Hamm told KLCC that he went out the next evening and captured—on video—an estimated 1,000 Vaux’s Swifts descending into the chimney as daylight began to fade.

 Small birds flying into old chimney.